Angular Sortablejs directive

 "10"

-<div class="row"> <div class="col"> <ul class="list-group sortable" [nxtSortablejs]="normalList1" [config]="normalOptions"> <li class="list-group-item" *ngFor="let item of normalList1">Element {{ item }}</li> </ul> </div> <div class="col"> <ul class="list-group sortable" [nxtSortablejs]="normalList2" [config]="normalOptions"> <li class="list-group-item" *ngFor="let item of normalList2">Element {{ item }}</li> </ul> </div> </div> <br> <h3 class="h4">List states</h3> <div class="row"> <div class="col"> <app-code-block [code]="normalList1 | json" [languages]="['json']" [copy]="false"></app-code-block> </div> <div class="col"> <app-code-block [code]="normalList2 | json" [languages]="['json']" [copy]="false"></app-code-block> </div> </div>
+]<div class="row"> <div class="col"> <ul class="list-group sortable" [nxtSortablejs]="normalList1" [config]="normalOptions"> @for (item of normalList1; track item) { <li class="list-group-item">Element {{ item }}</li> } </ul> </div> <div class="col"> <ul class="list-group sortable" [nxtSortablejs]="normalList2" [config]="normalOptions"> @for (item of normalList2; track item) { <li class="list-group-item">Element {{ item }}</li> } </ul> </div> </div> <br> <h3 class="h4">List states</h3> <div class="row"> <div class="col"> <app-code-block [code]="normalList1 | json" [languages]="['json']" [copy]="false" /> </div> <div class="col"> <app-code-block [code]="normalList2 | json" [languages]="['json']" [copy]="false" /> </div> </div>

 - Element 1